CITY OF LOS ANGELES MUNICIPAL ELECTIONS

 Secretary of State conducts Random Alphabet Drawing to determine the candidate order on the ballot.

-Last day to apply for a Vote-By-Mail Ballot for the Primary Nominating Election.
+Last day to register to vote to receive a Vote-By-Mail Ballot for the Primary Nominating Election.

 JUNE 2, 2026, TUESDAY